daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 )
 ```
 This will resolve two inefficiencies.
 First of all, the `fetchAllData` in the proposals query will make it so that the
 `dao.proposals` query will fetch (and subscribe to) a much larger query - in particular, it will get all state data for each of the proposals.
-This means that when `prop.state()` is called, it will find all the needed information in the cache (and so it will nto send a new query to the server), and we can safely pass it the `subscribe: false` flag, because `dao.proposals()` already subscribes to updates for all the cached data.
+This means that when `prop.state()` is called, it will find all the needed information in the cache (and so it will not send a new query to the server), and we can safely pass it the `subscribe: false` flag, because `dao.proposals()` already subscribes to updates for all the cached data.

+### Subscribe to explicit query

 For even more control over what data is being fetched and subscribed to, you can write explicit queries: